IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

 7. Select **vSphere 7.0u3**.

-    The **vSphere 7.0u3** version is choose because at this time, VCF for Classic does not support VMware Virtual Storage Area Network (vSAN) on vSphere 8.0u2.
+    The **vSphere 7.0u3** version is selected because at this time VCF for Classic does not support VMware Virtual Storage Area Network (vSAN) on vSphere 8.0u2.
 If **vSphere 8.0u2** was chosen, the vSAN option would not be visible when specifying the storage type for the **Consolidated cluster**.

 8. Click the **VMware vCenter Server version** drop-down list.